Cornell-MIT/PlanetWaves/docs/PLANETWAVES_README.txt

 =============================

 To run:
-Create a copy of EXAMPLE_RUN.m and edit as needed.
+Create a copy of past run in examples and edit as needed.
 The result includes the significant wave height along the grid, the wave energy spectrum in space and frequency/direction space as well as the mean slope of the liquid surface along the grid.
 Note, the depth values should be reported as positive values such